Velaha/Scala/week_3/09_TypeClass/README.md

 ### 3) Exchange, Exchange...

-In Main class, from your bank, make different exchange from EURO to DOLLAR, YEN, your own currency
+In class `Main`, from your bank, make different exchange from EURO to USD, JPN and your own currency

 ## Summary